johanix/draft-berra-dnsop-announce-scanner/draft-berra-dnsop-announce-scanner-02.md

 ### SVCB Key "bootstrap"

-The "dsbootstrap" key is used to signal what mechanisms are supported for upgrading an unsigned delegation to a signed delegation.
+The "bootstrap" key is used to signal what mechanisms are supported for upgrading an unsigned delegation to a signed delegation.
 Three mechanisms are currently identified: